AAinemukama/Human-Resouce-Data-Analysis-Portfolio-Project/README.md

 - Altering column data types for dates (birthdate, hire_date, termdate)
 - Creating derived columns (age, full_name, age_group)

+## Description of fields
+- Employment ID as id
+- Date of birth as birthdate
+- Gender as gender
+- Race as race
+- Department as department
+- Job Title as jobtitle
+- Location of office or work place as loation
+- Date of hire of employee as hire_date
+- Date of termination  of employee as termdate1
+- City of location of work place as location_city
+- Age of employee as age
+- Age group of employee as age_group

 ## Key Analyses

 1. Gender distribution